Emerging Leaders

 Melissa Woodruff, CGMP, CMP - Tech Trans International (National Capital Chapter and Chapter Alliance - Northern Lights Chapter)

+Who/What influenced you to become involved in the government meeting industry?
+Marie Arighi!
+I met Marie though my time at the Association of the US Army.
+Marie convinced me to join the BEST meeting planning organization due to its networking and education.
+Since becoming a member of SGMP, it's opened up my eyes to the vast world of government meetings.
+Share an accomplishment that you are very proud of …OR…Share your most unique experience as a meeting professional.
 My most unique experience as a meeting professional was planning several inaugural events during the 2008 inauguration of President Barak Obama.
 It was a lot of blood, sweat and even more tears, but so worth the experience.
 Not many people can say they helped plan inauguration events for a president!